Gregory C. Knight: Education

-Continued career
+Early career

 After receiving his commission, Knight served initially as a platoon leader with Vermont's Military Police detachment.
 He was then assigned as an Armor platoon leader with Company C, 1st Battalion, 172nd Armor in Morrisville.

 In 2000, Knight became a full-time member of the National Guard when he was selected for a position in the Active Guard Reserve program.
 His initial assignment was support platoon leader for 1st Battalion, 172nd Armor in St. Albans.
 From 2001 to 2005, Knight was commander of Company B, 1st Battalion, 172nd Armor in Enosburg Falls.

 Service in Iraq

 Knight served in the Iraq War in 2006 and 2007.
 From January 2005 to January 2006, he was assigned as assistant plans, operations and training officer (S-3 Air) for 1st Battalion, 172nd Armor in Ramadi.
-From January 2006 to January 2006, Knight was assigned as a task force battle captain (headquarters staff leader and supervisor) for 1st Battalion, 172nd Armor.
+From January 2006 to June 2006, Knight was assigned as a task force battle captain (headquarters staff leader and supervisor) for 1st Battalion, 172nd Armor.
 During its service in Iraq, 1-172 was organized as part of 2nd Infantry Brigade Combat Team, 28th Infantry Division, and took part in the occupation of Ramadi and the 2006 Battle of Ramadi.
 Knight received the Bronze Star Medal and the Iraq Campaign Medal with two service stars.